-Login to your magicJack account to turn your voicemail on or off.
-If you elect to leave voicemail turned on you can adjust the number of times the phone will ring before sending the caller to voicemail.
-You can also elect whether to access your voicemail via your phone or, additionally, whether you want it sent to an email account.
-If you elect to have your voicemail sent to your email, you’re able to tell magicJack which email address to use.
-Let’s take a little closer look at the workings of the new settings.
-If you’d like to look at a larger version of one of the pictures below, click on it and a new tab will open – giving you something you can actually read.
+Login to your account to turn magicJack voicemail on or off.
+If you elect to leave voicemail turned on you can adjust the number of times the phone rings before sending the caller to voicemail.
+You can also elect to access your voicemail using your phone or whether you want it sent to an email account as well.
+If your voicemail is sent to email, you're able to tell magicJack which email address to use.
+Let's take a little closer look at the workings of these settings.
+If you'd like to look at a larger version of one of the pictures below, click on it for a larger view, then click outside the picture to close it.

 Retrieving Voicemail Messages

 Once set up in your account settings, your magicJack voicemail system is always on.
-It works if you have a power failure, if you have 10 calls come in simultaneously, or if you’ve unplugged your magicJack and have it in your pocket.
-There are four ways to access your voicemail messages:
+It works if you have a power failure, if you have 10 calls that come in simultaneously, or if you've unplugged your magicJack and have it in your pocket.
+There are three ways to listen to your voicemail messages:

 - Alternately, dial your own number from any other phone and wait until you hear your outgoing message.
 Press * on the phone's keypad during your outgoing message.
 MagicJack will prompt you for your four digit PIN number, then playback your messages.

 - For those wishing to receive voicemail messages via email, login to your magicJack account, hover over the “Call Features” tab and select “Voicemail vie Email” from the dropdown list.
-The next screen will present you with a listing of your registered magicJack devices in the left column.
-Adjacent to each device is a toggle switch to turn the voicemail to email service on (or off) in the second column, and in the third column you can select an email account to use with your voicemail once you have the service activated.
-Voicemail coming to your account is stored by magicJack’s servers as mp3 files (or occasionally mp4 files).
+The next screen gives you with a list of your registered magicJack devices in the left column.
+Adjacent to each device is a toggle switch to turn the voicemail to email service on (or off).
+In the right column you can provide an email account to use with your voicemail.
+Voicemail coming to your account is stored by magicJack's servers as mp3 files (or occasionally mp4 files).
 The magicJack voicemail system attaches those files to an email and sends it to you.
 You will be able to listen to the message your caller left for you.